Maesimt/articles/readme.md

 ## The situation

-Here's the situation: we have a function to serve a drink, which needs a person and a bartender.
+Here's the story: we have a function to serve a drink, which needs a person and a bartender.

 ```typescript
 class BarTender {